DJBarnes/django-adminlte2-pdq/docs/source/templates/forms.rst

 ``False``.

-This is useful if you want to handle the error summary manually without using any of the built in magic.
+This is useful if you want to handle the error summary manually without using any of the built-in magic.

 :Type: ``bool``
 :Default: ``True``